-The farm the Molloys bought was the historic farm of Thomas and Ceres Selina Drake.
-It had been held in the Drake family from 1845-1898.
+The farm the Molloys bought was part of the historic farm of Thomas and Ceres Selina Drake.
+It had been held in the Drake family from 1845-1905.

 The farmhouse the Molloys moved into had been built on the site of the former Drake homestead and was surrounded by the Drake plantings of beautiful specimen trees.